pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 I should provide a health warning.
 Readers should be aware that there are of course limits to the causal claims we can make here.
 If we were dealing with a marketing example were we ran a promotion for a period of time and wanted to make inferences about _excess sales_ then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.

-Similarly, there are many other things that changed since January 2020 (the well documented time of the first Covid-19 cases) in England and Wales.
+Similarly, there are [many other things that changed in the UK since January 2020](https://en.wikipedia.org/wiki/2020_in_the_United_Kingdom#Events) (the well documented time of the first Covid-19 cases) in England and Wales.
 So if we wanted to be rock solid then we should account for other feasibly relevant factors.

 Finally, we are _not_ claiming that $x$ people died directly from the Covid-19 viris.
 The beauty of the concept of excess deaths is that it captures deaths from all causes that are in excess of what we would expect.
 As such, it covers not only those who died directly from the Covid-19 virus, but also from all downstream effects of the virus and the mitigation strategies.